PSPDFKit/Xamarin-Android/README.md

 1. Just run `make dll` command from `root` or `binding` directory
 2. Get the dll from the `Dll` folder
 3. Enjoy

+Note: Currently building the dll is only supported on OS X 10.11 with Xamarin Studio.
+We're working on an update that will allow Windows as well.

 ##Integrating with your own project